jenkinsci/scm-filter-aged-refs-plugin/README.md

 - [Bitbucket]: ![BitBucket Plugin installs](https://img.shields.io/jenkins/plugin/i/bitbucket-scm-filter-aged-refs?color=blue) Filtering references (branches, tags and pull requests)
 - [GitHub]: ![GitHub Plugin installs](https://img.shields.io/jenkins/plugin/i/github-scm-filter-aged-refs?color=blue) Filtering references (branches, tags and pull requests)

-This filter will ignore references (branches and pull requests) where its last commit creation date is older than the defined threshold (in days).
+This filter will ignore references (branches, pull requests and/or tags) where its last commit creation date is older than the defined threshold (in days).
 Ignored references won't be added as sources or will be disabled and tagged for deletion on the next full repository scan.